iagocanalejas/regatas/README.md

 #                         category filter.
 #   --check-participants
 #                         checks if the number of participants matches.
+#   --only-new
+#                         scrape only newer races than the last one in database.
 #   --force-gender
 #                         forces the gender to match.
 #   --force-category